Get Ready, Get Set, Squeeze!

 Follow the recipe decided upon to make the lemonade for the sale.
 This will work well in small groups with family volunteers overseeing each group.

-Help students decide on which jobs they will do during the sale (cashier, sellers, squeezers, etc.) and about the times they will hold the sale (after school, recess, which days and the numbers of days).
+Assign which jobs they will each do during the sale (cashier, sellers, squeezers, etc.) and practice.

 Carry out the sale!
-The sale can be repeated as many times as needed to meet goal.
+The sale can be repeated as many times as needed to meet goals.
 This may actually take place over several weeks.
-The Day Two activities would also need to be repeated after each sale.

 Strand PHIL.IV Volunteering and Service